 How many people can attend?

-How long is a demonstration?
+How long is a dg demonstration?

-What kind of a venue is suitable?
+What kind of kitchen & venue is needed?

 What do I need to supply?